 Early treatment (also known as Phase-One) typically begins around age eight or nine (Phase-Two will begin around age 11 or older).
 The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as underbite.
 Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.

-- Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all their permanent teeth around age 13)
+- Early or late loss of baby teeth (your child should typically start losing teeth around age seven, and will have all their permanent teeth around age 13)

 - Difficulty chewing and/or biting